Chrinkus/advent-of-code/2022/README.md

 The reads were easy, `scanf` to the rescue once again!

 Anyway, dual three-way comparisons are awkward so I look forward to sniping a better solution than `if`'s inside `switch`'s or dispatching to small functions.

+### Day 3 - Rucksack Reorganization

+#### Library Notes

+Every character-fiddling problem seems to expose a flaw in my string implementation.
+This time it was how to handle a vector of strings, or, how to clean up afterwards.
+I had to add a `vector_free_all_with` function to take a custom deallocator.
+After that it was all about char-counting.

+In 2020 I made my first attempt at solving AoC in C using my first attempt at a general C library.
+That one had a lot of forbidden macro magic in it and I decided to start over with my current library.
+One bit that I miss was my char-counting struct.
+If another day comes up that uses it I'll strongly consider adding a char counter to my new library.

+#### Challenge Notes

+Counting characters and detecting matches is fun in C, I'm not looking forward to doing this in Rust.
+Maybe I'll learn something.

+Part 2 brought up another 3-way comparison situation.
+Interesting, seems to be a sub-theme this year..
+I thought of sorting before comparing but in the end I started flipping zeroes in an array and checking counts for repeats.
+The 'a' = 1 instead of 0 initially seemed like it could be an annoyance but instead I extended the count buffer by one and ignored the first element.